In the story below, we've tried to explain why we have created the

 Many objects from our collection were given on loan to his museum and they were

-complemented with items from Cor's own collection, the collections of Jan Rijnders,
+complemented by items from Cor's own collection, the collections of Jan Rijnders,

 huge success: there were days that some people left the building because